joshuawisc/code-foo-9/chatapp/README.md

 # Chat Application

 I built this application using node.js for the backend, jQuery for the frontend and MongoDB to store the data.
 The database consists of 2 collection: *messages* and *users*. *users* just contains the username of each user and *messages* contains the content of the message, the sender (which is a user), and the time it was sent.
-More than 2 users can user the application but they all chat together.
-The app displays the username for the messages and positions the messages sent by the current user on the right side.
+More than 2 users can use the application but they all chat together.
+The app displays the username for the messages.
+It also positions the messages sent by the current user on the right side.
 The database is hosted on mLab and the authentication details are hardcoded into the server.js file.

 ## Installation
 Install the dependencies using